Covid-19: Data shows AstraZeneca as effective as other vaccines on over 70s, NIAC says

 In the EU there had been 5 million doses of AstraZeneca administered and only 30 clotting events, which was a very small number that could have been seen anyway due to other factors.

-The longer time between doses of AstraZeneca was an advantage as it gave the opportunity for more people to be vaccinated, said prof. Butler.
+The longer time between doses of AstraZeneca was an advantage as it gave the opportunity for more people to be vaccinated, said Professor Butler.

-Stephen Donnelly also said 99 per cent of the target for the vaccination of the over-85 age group has been met.

-Speaking on RTÉ Radio’s Morning Ireland, the Minister said the HSE was making “significant changes” to address the issues with delivery of doses of the vaccine to general practices around the country.

-Mr Donnelly also said he had been communicating with the AstraZeneca representative for Ireland to convey the Government’s frustration with the revised volumes and delivery dates.
+Earlier Minister for Health Stephen Donnelly said he had been communicating with the AstraZeneca representative for Ireland to convey the Government’s frustration with the revised volumes and delivery dates.

 The representative had admitted that the company was facing “complex” problems with supply chains, the Minister said.
-AstraZeneca was doing everything they could and accepted that their actions were causing “real anxiety for people on the ground,” said Mr Donnelly.
+AstraZeneca was doing everything they could and accepted that their actions were causing “real anxiety for people on the ground,” said Mr Donnelly on RTÉ Radio’s Morning Ireland.
 “They have committed to doing everything they can to fix that.”

 High-level communications were also ongoing between AstraZeneca and the EU’s steering committee about supply for the European Union, according to the Minister.
 Mr Donnelly said he did not think there was “any funny business going on” about supply of the vaccine to the United Kingdom and the United States.